cedalion.io package

 cedalion.io.bids.search_for_acq_time_in_scan_files(dataset_path: str) DataFrame[source]

-This function looks for all _scans.tsv files in the dataset_path, reads them into a DataFrame, and processes the filename and acq_time columns.
-If the acq_time column does not exist in the merged DataFrame, it will be added with None values.
-If no _scans.tsv files are found, an empty DataFrame with the columns filename_org and acq_time is returned.
+Looks for all _scans.tsv files in dataset_path, reads them into a DataFrame, and processes the filename and acq_time columns.
+If acq_time does not exist in the merged DataFrame, it is added with None values.
+If no _scans.tsv files are found, an empty DataFrame with columns filename_org and acq_time is returned.

 Parameters: